UCB-stat-159-s22/hw07-hw07-group12/.ipynb_checkpoints/README-checkpoint.md

     - all: runs 3 analyses notebooks and 1 main notebook
 - Run `make clean` to remove any already loaded figures
 - Run `make all` to run the 3 analysis notebooks in the analysis_notebook directory and the main.ipynb notebook
-- Run `pytest scvtools` to run tests
+- In order to run the environment successfully and to test the functions, after running `conda activate dev_env`, run `conda install -c anaconda pytest`.

 ## Further clarifications of directories: